How We Teach

-Art is not limited to drawing or craft — it is a holistic mode of expression involving material exploration, sensory experience, emotional regulation, storytelling, and sound creation.
+Art is not just painting or crafts; it is a holistic system of expression, encompassing material experimentation, sensory experiences, play, emotional regulation, visual storytelling, and sound creation.

-We encourage children to combine materials and forms freely, building confidence, creativity, and independence.
+We encourage children to combine materials and media freely, building confidence, creativity, and independence.

 • Personalized expression